Rseelalshohail/MediTrack_backend/README.md

 ## 🌟 Project Description

-The backend of MediTrack provides the API logic and data management for a hospital equipment maintenance tracking system.
-It supports user authentication, role-based permissions, and full CRUD for devices, work orders, rooms, hospitals, and spare part requests.
+MediTrack is a full-stack medical device management system designed for hospitals and clinical environments.
+It enables engineers, nurses, and administrators to manage medical equipment, work orders, and spare part requests through a secure, role-based interface.
+The backend is built with Django and Django REST Framework, supporting robust APIs, user authentication (JWT), and multi-role access logic.

 ## 🔹 Repository Description

-This Django project uses Django REST Framework to serve a secure and scalable RESTful API for the MediTrack application.
-It includes custom permissions for Admin, Nurse, and Engineer roles, and JWT authentication for session handling.
+This repository contains the backend of the MediTrack project.
+It handles API endpoints, database models, business logic, and JWT-based authentication for three user types (Admin, Engineer, Nurse).

 ## 📄 Frontend Repository